Political positions of Joe Biden: Israel and the Arab–Israeli conflict

 In the Senate, Biden developed lifelong relationships with Israeli officials through his work on the Foreign Relations Committee, beginning with Golda Meir in 1973.
 Biden called his meeting with Meir as a young senator on the eve of the Yom Kippur War "one of the most consequential meetings I've ever had in my life."
-He has regularly described himself as a Zionist, and is a longtime supporter of Israel, which Biden considers to be a key U.S. strategic ally in the Middle East.
+During Menachem Begin's visit to Washington, D.C. in 1982, amid the Lebanon War, Biden met with Begin, and expressed his support for Israel's actions in Lebanon, following this with a heated request for Begin to stop the settlements in the West Bank, fearing that it was hurting the American public's perception of Israel.
+Biden has regularly described himself as a Zionist, and is a longtime supporter of Israel, which Biden considers to be a key U.S. strategic ally in the Middle East.
+On the Senate floor in 1986 he defended US funding of Israel referring to it as "the best $3 billion investment we make" and declared that "were there not an Israel, the United States of America would have to invent an Israel to protect her interest in the region".

 When Biden was selected by Obama as a running mate, National Jewish Democratic Council chairman Ira Forman praised the choice, saying, "There is no one you could possibly pick who knows the issues, who is committed to Israel's security and knows Israeli leaders, as much as Joe Biden."
 During the 2008 presidential campaign, Biden stressed in a Florida campaign event that he and his running mate Obama were both strongly pro-Israel and would make Israel more secure.
 Biden also said: "A strong America is a strong Israel.
 I have a 35-year record of supporting Israel, and Israel's security is enhanced the stronger America is."
 In the 2008 vice-presidential debate, Biden stated "no one in the United States Senate has been a better friend to Israel than Joe Biden.
 I would have never, ever joined this ticket were I not absolutely sure Barack Obama shared my passion."